Girgias/float-int-warning/README.md

 ### To Existing Extensions
 None

-### To Opcache
+### To OPcache
-Rules about accepting floats instead of int would need to be reviewed as emitting diagnostics pose an issue from my udnerstanding
+Rules about accepting floats instead of int would need to be reviewed as emitting diagnostics pose an issue from my understanding

 ## Open Issues
 Make sure there are no open issues when the vote starts!